RLOpenCatalyst/catdocs/Catalyst/source/design.rst

  * From the Template cards choose template and click Next

+ **NOTE -** If you have not created a template of Software Stack template type in Settings, follow the instructions at :ref:`configure-softwarestack`.

  .. image:: /images/templateList.JPG

  * Once you choose the Template, Enter the details for creating the BluePrint